 [H2] Expected Value

 Knowing the probability density function is a very important step in deciding what to expect.
-It is the building block on which the rest of the analysis rests.
+It is the building block on which the remainder of the analysis rests.
 The expected value of a distribution (E) is calculated by multiplying the probability of the event by its value and summing across all possible values of the event:

 [INSERT EQUATION]